Konstantin Jeffremov: Life

 After completing seven years of schooling including attending the Labor Faculty in Tula, he attended the Moscow Chemical Technical College.
 In 1937, he finished the academy with the title of military technician with the rank of First lieutenant (Russian:Starshy leytenant) and started to work for the GRU, dealing primarily with military technical reconnaissance.
 Jeffremov, a relative newcomer to a professional career in espionage, had been subject to accelerated training.

 Belgium

-In September, 1939 Jeffremov using the alias Eric Jernstroem, arrived in Brussels from Zurich via Budapest and Odessa, travelling as a Finnish student.
+In September, 1939 Jeffremov using the alias Eric Jernstroem, arrived in Brussels from Zürich via Budapest and Odessa, travelling as a Finnish student.
 Upon arrival, Jeffremov enrolled in the École Polytechnique to study chemistry, assuming the veneer of an ordinary student.
 During the late interwar period, he was likely employed in the collection of technical information relating to chemical and chemistry, heavy industry.